alexconst/alexconst.github.io/_drafts/ansible.md

 Each *playbook* contains a list of  *plays*, and each *play* includes a list of *tasks*, and each *task* calls an Ansible module.
 Tasks are executed sequentially according to the order defined in the playbook.
 Apart from those there is also the concept of *handler* which is a task that executes at the end of a *play* (but only once) when it is triggered by any of the *tasks* (that were set to notify that handler).
 They are typically used to restart services and reboot the machine.

-Parametrization of a playbook can be done via *variables*.
-These can be defined in playbooks, inventories, and via the command line.
-A special class of variables goes by the name of *facts*, which consist on information gathered from a targeted node, and are particularly useful when dealing with config files that need external IP addresses.

 Commonly used entries in a playbook:
 - `hosts`: a list of one or more groups of nodes where the playbook will be executed.
 - `vars`: a list of variables that can be used both in the Jinja2 template files and also in the tasks in the playbook.